 How many coats of Clear Coat should I apply?
 Do I always need a finish coat?

-Yes, your paint should be protected as it is a matte finish.
-Apply 2 coats of Clear Coat to a completely dry painted piece.
-For an ultra-smooth finish, buff between coats with a super fine grit sandpaper.
+You should always protect your paint with Clear Coat, which is a matte finish.
+Apply two coats of Clear Coat to a completely dry, painted piece.
+For an ultra-smooth finish, buff between coats with a super-fine grit sandpaper.

 How long does it take to dry?
 How long should I wait before applying a second coat?